nutchanonj/nutchanonj.github.io/pages/2_about/2_about.md

 ![intania](intania-1.jpg)
 *Faculty of Engineering, Chulalongkorn University (at night)*

-Currently I'm studying in [Dept. of Electrical Engineering](https://ee.eng.chula.ac.th/), at [Chulalongkorn University](https://www.chula.ac.th/en/).
-I'm in the fourth year now.
+From 2019 to 2023, I was studying in [Dept. of Electrical Engineering](https://ee.eng.chula.ac.th/), at [Chulalongkorn University](https://www.chula.ac.th/en/).
 My interests are electronics (especially digital and analog design,) control systems, and anything related to maths in general (including AI, ML and data analytics.)

 My second and third years in the university, I was an active member in [Engineering Student Committee](https://web.facebook.com/escchula).
 My work there was primarily in academical affair.
 I organized [Introduction to 10 Departmants in Faculty](https://www.youtube.com/playlist?list=PLb-1vsRR1f1t0EjhCzYgxKQwaf6OssHM0) for 1st year students and the [Intania Job Fair 2022](https://web.facebook.com/escchula/posts/pfbid031wCoLjDPfAfX3XMzcsZA6UDio5GoGfKqqecDtqwC6gruwHCE1a7p4ajGcBWo4Ztnl).
 The post includes the LINE OpenChat invitation link for job lining that is (as of Oct.
 2022) still active, so if you want to find Thai engineering jobs, you may get into there.